Rory-Bushell/Sensor-network-anomaly-detector/README.md

-Each sensor produces 500 minutes of synthetic data with realistic baseline noise (Gaussian for vibration/temperature, Poisson for the discrete motion counts), with one anomaly deliberately injected at a known point.
+Each sensor produces 500 minutes of synthetic data with realistic baseline noise (Gaussian for vibration/temperature, Poisson for the discrete motion counts), with multipme anomalies deliberately injected at a known point.
 The exact injection points are recorded by the simulator and used as ground truth for evaluation - not just eyeballed on a chart afterward.